Provider claims and safety checks

 Check whether the page is talking about Rybelsus, Wegovy pill, Wegovy injection, Foundayo, or oral semaglutide more generally.

-Look for UK availability wording
+Look for UK availability statements

 Check whether the page says the medicine is available in the UK, not currently UK available, under review, or only approved elsewhere.